Onset of flow in a confined colloidal glass under an imposed shear stress

-The displacement maps, which track motion transverse to the flow direction, indicate the presence of heterogeneous dynamics; one can expect that the corresponding velocity profiles (which monitor the spatial dependence of the motion along the force direction) would also capture such heterogeneities.
-Recently, there has been focus on the possible occurrence of transient shear-bands \cite{cates,divoux} in velocity profiles during the onset of flow in soft glasses.
-For a single trajectory at $t_{\mathrm{age}}=10^5$, we show such velocity profiles in Fig.~\ref{fig5}(a), measured during flow at $\sigma_0=0.10$ (a case where one attains a steady-state at long times).
+Since for the aged samples the transverse displacement maps indicate an inhomogeneous evolution of flow, one can expect that corresponding velocity profiles (which monitor the spatial dependence of the motion along the force direction) would also capture this behaviour.
+At the same imposed stress ($\sigma_0=0.1$), we show such velocity profiles in Fig.~\ref{fig3}(a) for a trajectory sampled from the ensemble with $t_{\mathrm{age}}=10^5$.
 Since instantaneous profiles are too noisy, we average velocity profiles over short intervals in time ($\Delta{t}=498$) starting at different points in time ($t_0$) after the imposition of the stress.
-In Fig.~\ref{fig5}(b), we plot the evolution of the wall-strain $\gamma_{\mathrm w}(t)$ for this trajectory and the different $t_0$ are marked on the curve; they correspond to the timescales when the material ``breaks'' into flow.
-We see that, during these times, the velocity profiles fluctuate quite a lot, with signatures of intermittent flow (i.e.~existence of little or no flow at some time instances, interspersed with burst of flow) as well as the existence of band-like profiles (co-existence of regions of no-flow with more mobile regions).
-These transient heterogeneities in the velocity profiles, while in agreement with the observation in gels \cite{divoux}, seem to reflect a more complex motion in flow direction.
+In Fig.~\ref{fig3}(b), we plot the evolution of the wall-strain $\gamma_{\mathrm w}(t)$ for this trajectory and the different $t_0$ are marked on the curve; they correspond to the time-scales when the material ``breaks'' into flow.
+We see that, during these times, the velocity profiles fluctuate quite a lot, with signatures of intermittent flow (i.e.~existence of little or no flow at some time instances, interspersed with bursts of flow) as well as the existence of band-like profiles (co-existence of regions of no-flow with more mobile regions).
+These transient heterogeneities in the velocity profiles, while in agreement with the observation in gels \cite{divoux}, reflect a more complex motion in flow direction.

-Creep flow observed in crystalline materials, are often explained via the motion of dislocations \cite{zapperi}; however, for the disordered materials, such processes are absent.
-For soft materials, different rheological models like SGR \cite{fielding}, phenomenological fluidity models \cite{derec}, and schematic models \cite{thomas} do predict creep flows of various forms; but neither do they take into account any spatial information for building the model, nor do they provide predictions for the local dynamics.
-In that aspect, the non-local fluidity model \cite{bocquet} seems promising; however, the temporal evolution of spatial patterns of local fluidity, as the material starts flowing, is yet to be worked out.
-Only recently, a more spatial version of the SGR model was used to show that creep flow is associated with shearbanded velocity profiles \cite{fielding2}.
-In this context, our simulations provide further insight into the possible ingredients for constructing a more complete theoretical model which would correctly describe the dynamics near yielding.